Thursday 18th July at 20:00

 Currently, we have in excess of 650 members who are passionate about pub going and real ale.
 We are an active branch with regular social activities and a very successful festival which is held in early October each year.
 In addition, we publish a multi-award winning branch magazine called Full Pints with four issues printed annually.

-Club of the Year Winner
+Pub of the Year 2019

-Brewery of the Year Presentation
+Beer of the Festival Presentation

 Windswept Brewing Company finally received the Beer of the Festival 2018 award for their excellent Weizen.
 With the brewery based in Lossiemouth, trying to come up with a suitable strategy to make the presentation was proving difficult until Allan Brown, a long-standing Ayrshire & Wigtownshire member, offered to make the presentation during a family break while in the area.